 What does it mean for pet owners if a business is an IBPSA Member?
 Peace of mind.

 IBPSA is dedicated to educating our IBPSA Members and providing the resources they need to create safe and responsible pet care environments.
 All IBPSA Members have access to safety programs and ongoing safety education.

-All IBPSA Members must pledge to provide conscientious care, deal honestly and fairly, respect customer confidence, continuously learn more and improve services, and operate their business honorably.
+Our Members also must pledge to provide conscientious care, deal honestly and fairly, respect customer confidence, continuously learn more and improve services, and operate their business honorably.

 Are you a smart consumer looking for the right pet care provider?

-Whether a pet sitter or pet boarding facility, make sure you know who is caring for your family member.
-Enclosed you’ll find a series of questions to ask when interviewing a potential pet care provider.
-Are there quite a few questions?
-You bet!
-But better to have asked too many rather than too few when it comes to your pet’s safety.
-The questions are also available as a handy downloadable PDF which can be printed and distributed as a trifold for sharing – perfect for concerned citizen groups and for shelter adoption packets.
+Whether you’re seeking a pet sitter, boarding facility, or other pet care provider, make sure you know who is caring for your family member.
+Below you’ll find a series of questions to ask when interviewing potential providers in order to gauge their qualifications and ensure your pet’s safety.
+This list is also available as a handy downloadable PDF that can be printed and distributed as a trifold for sharing – perfect for concerned citizen groups and for shelter adoption packets.

 What Questions Should You Ask When Choosing a Pet Care Provider?